ausaccessfed/spin/doc/api/v1/overview.md

 Either of these changes should not impact well behaved clients that correctly parse and use JSON as intended.

 All clients **MUST** be well behaved, extensions to the API will not be broadcast in advance.

 ---

+## Access

+All API access is over HTTPS without exception.
+All data is sent and received as JSON.

+---